See our 5/3 NPC Letter to the Community &

 Prior to the election, the NPC nominates the number of candidates equal to the open board seats.
 For example, this year there will be two open seats for the school board.
 In the event other individuals run for the school board, such individuals will choose which seat to run for, and the NPC nor its candidates will have no advance notice of which seat such candidates choose.
 After the deadline for submission of the nominating petitions, the Bronxville District Clerk announces the matchups to the public.
 At that point, the community and candidates learn who or if they will be running against someone for the same seat.

-The NPC solicits and accepts donations mainly from its 21 members and from the community at large in order to fund its operations.
-We have deep gratitude to the Bronxville community members who have donated money to our group, and special thanks to the staff at the library who graciously accommodate us for meetings.
+The NPC solicits and accepts donations from the community in order to fund our operations.
+The majority of our donations come directly from our 21 members.
+We very much appreciate the many NPC members and Bronxville community members who have donated money to our group over the years.
+Also, we want to extend our special thanks to the staff at the library who graciously accommodate us for meetings.
 Though we are a non-profit group, the NPC does not have any entity status under law.
 Donations are not tax deductible.

+Overall, the NPC’s budget is typically a few thousand dollars per year.
+We do not seek to expand our budget year over year, except to address cost increases, since our mandate is limited.
 Donations to the NPC cover the cost of meeting space for the NPC, including for its public meetings such as the NPC Open Meeting and the NPC Meet the Candidates Reception.
 Most of the NPC meetings are held at the Bronxville Library at no cost to the NPC, however when the library is unavailable, over the years, the NPC has paid for use of the Bronxville Field Club, Siwanoy Country Club, Bronxville Women’s Club or other private facilities that may charge usage fees.
 Often such usage fees are paid for directly by NPC members, who typically cover the majority of the operating costs of the NPC through their donations or direct payment for services or costs.
 The NPC budget also includes the cost of maintaining various accounts for its website, its mailing list, domain registration, banking, post office box and payment processing.
 Finally, another key cost involves the annual mailer to all Bronxville school district residents regarding the school board election candidates.
-Overall, the budget is typically a few thousand dollars per year.

 DOES THE NPC HAVE A SECRETIVE PROCESS?